patika-hepsiburada-react-bootcamp/odev-5-Anicasia/README.md

-# To Do List Application with Typescript
+# To Do / Task List Application with Typescript
 ...

 [Live Demo](https://jolly-leakey-dcbf0a.netlify.app/)